-With the benefit of extensive feedback and questions, together with ongoing learnings from recent international sport events and expert scientific advice, this Playbook Version 2 provides updated guidance and further detail on how the Games will be organised and operated, so that you can advance your preparations and implement your plans.
+With the benefit of extensive feedback and questions, together with ongoing learnings from your recent international sport events and expert scientific advice, this Playbook Version 2 provides updated guidance and further detail on how the Games will be organised and operated, so that you can advance your preparations and implement your plans.

-The Games are fast approaching, and we are working hand in hand with Tokyo 2020 and delivery partners to ensure that we are ready.
+The Games are fast approaching and we are working hand in hand with Tokyo 2020 and delivery partners to ensure that we are ready.

-Additional detailed operational documents, as well as online Q&As, will be made available and updated in the coming weeks.
+Additional detailed and sport-specific operational documents are due to be finalised in the coming month, such as the 'Athletes and Team Officials' Guide, 'Team Leaders' Guide and 'Technical Officials' Guide as well as online Q&As.
 These will continue to address the questions you may still have following this version of the Playbook.